augiedoggie/bgswitch/ReadMe.md

 The `help` output:
 ```
-Usage: bgswitch [--help] [--all] [--workspace VAR] [--verbose] [--debug] {clear,list,set}
+Usage: bgswitch [--help] [--all] [--workspace VAR] [--verbose] [--debug] {clear,list,reset,set}

 Get/Set workspace backgrounds.

 Optional arguments:
   -h, --help       shows help message and exits
-  -a, --all        Get/Set/Clear all workspaces at once
+  -a, --all        Modify all workspaces at once
-  -w, --workspace  The workspace # to get/set/clear, otherwise use the current workspace [default: -1]
+  -w, --workspace  The workspace # to modify, otherwise use the current workspace [default: -1]
   -v, --verbose    Print extra output to screen
   -d, --debug      Print debugging output to screen

 Subcommands:
-  clear           Clear workspace background
+  clear           Make background empty (same effect as: set "")
   list            List background information
+  reset           Reset background to global default
-  set             Set workspace background
+  set             Set background
 ```

 ### Getting/Setting/Clearing A Background

 For all workspaces:
 ```
+bgswitch -a clear
 bgswitch -a list
+bgswitch -a reset
 bgswitch -a set /path/to/file.jpg
-bgswitch -a clear
 ```

 For one specific workspace (#2 in this case):
 ```
+bgswitch -w 2 clear
 bgswitch -w 2 list
+bgswitch -w 2 reset
 bgswitch -w 2 set /path/to/file.jpg
-bgswitch -w 2 clear
 ```
+*The global defaults can be changed by modifying workspace 0.
+These will be used for any workspaces that have not been changed*

 For the current workspace:
 ```
+bgswitch clear
 bgswitch list
+bgswitch reset
 bgswitch set /path/to/file.jpg
-bgswitch clear
 ```

 *Any type of image file can be used if Haiku has a data translator installed(jpg,png,webp,...)*